Skip to content

 v0

-Create a contact section component that uses localbot for lead capture.
+Create a contact section component that uses the full localbot form for website lead response.

 Add <div id="localbot-contact"></div> in the component.

-Load the widget script from https://www.localbot.io/api/widget/YOUR_WIDGET_ID using next/script with strategy="lazyOnload".
+Load the script from https://www.localbot.io/api/widget/YOUR_WIDGET_ID using next/script with strategy="lazyOnload".

-Do not build a custom form or email backend. localbot handles everything.
+Do not build a custom form or email backend. localbot handles owner alerts, lead follow-up, and callback summaries.

-The widget ID will be provided by the site owner.
+The dashboard value for YOUR_WIDGET_ID will be provided by the site owner.

 Bolt.new